Rebecca Wetherall (1845-1878).

 The informant for the record was James Kemp, master of the workhouse.
 But why Mary had her child there is a mystery.
 It’s possible the family was in the workhouse anyway, in need of support from the parish to survive, or Mary may have needed specific medical attention not available at home.
 It’s also the case that many unmarried women who were expecting a child were thrown out of their homes by their parents.
 But as Mary herself was illegitimate, this seems an unlikely explanation.

-The 1876 Slater’s directory lists a James Peers, shopkeeper of Cromwell Terrace, South Cross Lane, and it’s likely this is Rebecca’s husband.
+The 1876 Slater’s directory listed a James Peers, shopkeeper of Cromwell Terrace, South Cross Lane, and it’s likely this was Rebecca’s husband.
 The couple had a son, James Jnr, on 20 January 1875 and their address at the time was given as 6 Cromwell Terrace, with James Snr’s occupation given as a milk dealer.

-Rebecca died just a few years later, on 18 September 1878, but back in Great Yarmouth rather than Salford.
-The death certificate shows she’d been suffering with cancer of the uterus for at least a year and was at 41 Admiralty Road at the time of her passing.
-The death was reported by Elizabeth Abel of 54 Ordnance Road, who was her sister-in-law’s mother and present at the death.
-Whether Rebecca had returned to her home town to die with her family or took a sudden turn for the worse on a visit is impossible to know.
+Rebecca died just a few years later, on 18 September 1878, but back in Great Yarmouth.
+The death certificate showed that she’d been suffering with cancer of the uterus for at least a year and was at 41 Admiralty Road at the time.
+The death was reported by Elizabeth Abel of 54 Ordnance Road, who was her sister-in-law’s mother.
+Whether Rebecca had returned to her home town to die or took a sudden turn for the worse on a visit is impossible to know.

 Sources: BMDs and census info at Ancestry.co.uk and Findmypast.co.uk.
 Birth and death certificates from gro.gov.uk.
 Records at Norfolk Family History Society.